Bren2010/draft-keytrans/draft-keytrans-mcmillion-protocol.md

-When executing a search in a Transparency Log for a specific version of a key, a binary ladder is provided for each node on the search path, verifiably guiding the search toward the log entry where the desired key-version pair was first inserted (and therefore, the log entry with the desired update).
+When executing a search in a Transparency Log for a specific version of a key, a binary ladder is provided for each node on the search path, verifiably guiding the search toward the log entry where the desired pseudonym/key-version pair was first inserted (and therefore, the log entry with the desired update).

 Requiring proof that this series of versions are present in the prefix tree,